-South Africa's e-commerce market has grown substantially since the start of the Covid-19 pandemic, but its potential to double by a further 100% to 5,6% of the total retail market is possible if e-tailers fix issues with their online CX, according to findings from the third annual South African Digital Customer Experience Report.
+South Africa's ecommerce market has increased substantially since the start of the Covid-19 pandemic, but its potential to double by a further 100% to 5,6% of the total retail market is possible if etailers fix issues with their online CX.
+This is the key finding of the third annual South African Digital Customer Experience Report.
 CX refers to among other things, etailers' trustworthiness, ease-of-use, security, delivery and after-sales support.